rayit/c/README.md

 Goal is to make an easy website which uses c++ as backend. \
 - Create DB
 - Login
+	1. login
+	2. check username and pw
+		using dcrypt?? or SQLite something
+    3. generate JWT token
+		l8w8jwt for JWT encoding and decoding
+		see readme howto include in your...
+- Look into PLEDGE

 - Show data

 Dependencies: